 Jumping ahead 20 years, this tree is from an early fabric relief picture called “Jumping Girl”.
 My obsession with embroidering leaves was underway!

 This is from my first children’s book, The Way Home, published in 1991.
-I’d started making branches with thread wrapped wire.
+By this time, I’d started making branches with thread wrapped wire.
 Read the story of the making of the book here.

 Here’s a faux tile I made for my kitchen in 1990.
 See the other tiles in an earlier post here.

 About 10 years ago, I started using more felt and appliqued this tree trunk to the dyed cotton velveteen sky in my book, The Hollyhock Wall.

 Now, I’m using felt almost exclusively.
 The next 2 details of trees are from my picture book, Pocketful of Posies: A Treasury of Nursery Rhymes.

 I incorporated many found objects in the “Posies” book and here’s a glimpse of driftwood and bark buildings, with a tree between.